SPARC-X/SPARC-X-API/README.md

 ```

 An `ALL PASS` output indicates your SPARC executable, pseudopotential files, and python api are ready for work.
-If you encounter any issues, please refer to the [Trouble Shooting] section
+If you encounter any issues, please refer to the [Trouble Shooting] section.

 <!-- *TODO*
 - [ ] Test ase io format support